bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 Morehouse returned in June to [disclose][news308 lndvuln] a vulnerability that allowed crashing versions of LND before 0.17.0.
-As mentioned earlier, a shutdown LN node can't defend a user against malicious or broken counterparties, which puts the user’s funds at risk.
+As mentioned earlier, a shutdown LN node can't defend a user against malicious or broken counterparties, which puts the user's funds at risk.

 July saw the first of [multiple disclosures][news310 disclosures] of vulnerabilities affecting past versions of Bitcoin Core.
 Wladimir J.